Skip to main content

 Create an emergency kit

 Prepare an emergency kit at home that can sustain you and your family for at least 72 hours.
-For a limited time, BCAA Members save 25% PLUS an additional 20% on selected emergency kits for home and your vehicle with our rewards partner F.A.S.T.
+As a BCAA Member, you can save 20%, on select emergency kits with our rewards partner F.A.S.T.
 (First Aid & Survival Technologies Limited).

 Step one: Buy a ready-made kit or build your own, which includes items listed on Prepared BC's recommended basic essentials.